 Professional Indemnity Insurance NZ

 Protect your professional reputation and finances from negligence claims.
-Compare quotes from 15+ NZ insurers.
-From $450/year.
+Quotes arranged through First Commercial Insurance Brokers Ltd (FSP748591).

 What is Professional Indemnity Insurance?